PNNL-Comp-Mass-Spec/CRNT4SBML/docs/_build/html/_sources/basic_crnt.rst.txt

 This provides the following output for the closed portion of the C-graph::

-        The network does not satisfy Deficiency Zero Theorem.
+        The network does not satisfy the Deficiency Zero Theorem, multistability cannot be excluded.
-        The network does not satisfy Deficiency One Theorem.
+        The network does not satisfy the Deficiency One Theorem, multistability cannot be excluded.

 For information on the possible output for this run, please see :func:`crnt4sbml.LowDeficiencyApproach.report_deficiency_one_theorem` and :func:`crnt4sbml.LowDeficiencyApproach.report_deficiency_zero_theorem`.